soz-live/soz-live.github.io/docs/docs.md

 ## References

-These documents provide additional information about the project that don't fit into the previous two categories or that span both.
+These documents provide additional information about the project:

 - [Glossary](/docs/glossary.html) - a list of terms used within the project.
 - [Prefixes](/docs/prefixes.html) - a list of Class prefixes used within the project.